terracenter/gentoo_install/README.md

 cryptsetup -v --cipher aes-xts-plain64 --key-size 256 -y luksFormat /dev/sda2
 ```

-Then open our new crypted partition the create the lvm inside, remember that in this procedure the name *lvm* is only a trivial name, so you can use whenever you like:
+Then open our new crypt partition the create the lvm inside, remember that in this procedure the name *lvm* is only a trivial name, so you can use whenever you like:
 ```
 cryptsetup open --type luks /dev/sda2 lvm
 ```